 A good section structure is invisible.
-A bad one shows up at article 200 when half your articles do not fit anywhere.
-Plan the taxonomy now — encode it in your content collection schema, your URL pattern, and your sitemap — and save the rewrite later.
+A bad one shows up at article 200, when half your articles do not fit anywhere and renaming a hub means breaking a few hundred indexed URLs.
+Plan the taxonomy now — encode it in your content collection schema, your URL pattern, and your sitemap — and you skip the most expensive rewrite an indie content site can hit.

-• You can imagine a reader wanting to filter or browse, not just search.
+- You can imagine a reader wanting to browse or filter a topic, not just search.

-• Your monetization or conversion depends on people landing on a section page, not only on individual articles.
+- Your conversion (newsletter, affiliate, ads) depends on readers landing on a section page, not only on individual articles.

 Before you start